rfbaylon/Philosophy-Notes/Metaphysics/Mind/Cognition/Mind Models.md

 ## A2 Behaviorism
 See [[Murdoch]]

+###

 ### Doesnt capture Internal Changes
 See [[Murdoch]]

 M is the mother in law to D, her daughter in law.
 Since M met D, she felt as though she was rude, brash, and childlike.
 Because M was polite, she never let any of this show and treated D with respect when she visited.
 Recently, D died and M has been considering D quite a lot.
 While before she had seen D in a cold light, recently M has grown and seen her joy and love of life not as childish, but as pure and fun.
 M has had a change of heart.
 But because D is dead, M cannot act differently to D. Under a behaviorist lens, M cannot have had any change of heart as her behaviors towards D are not loving or caring since D is no longer alive.
 How can we capture this change of heart with behaviorism?
 	[[Sovereignty of Good]], ###

+### Some Counterexamples

+- "It will snow tomorrow" -- need my behavior change counterfactually, you would act a different way